chericito/mobohubb-docs/docs/CONFIGURATION/filters-copy.md

 ---
-title: Filters (COPY)
+title: Filters
 excerpt: >-
-  Learn how to filter data in **mobohubb** using **Quick** and **Advanced** filters.
+  Learn how to filter data in **mobohubb** using filters.
 This guide explains the difference between these filtering methods, shows you how to apply multiple filters at once, and reveals how to remove or switch between filter types.
 deprecated: false
 hidden: false
 metadata: